-As I agree with our investigator that this complaint is within our jurisdiction to consider, and Options didn't respond with any additional reasons why it disagreed, I don't intend to deal with this in great detail.
-Options has made similar allegations on many of the complaints brought to us of late.
-And my ombudsmen colleagues have already addressed the points that it has made on other cases.
+I agree with our investigator that this complaint is within our jurisdiction to consider.
+I have carefully considered the representations that Options has made.
+These are similar to those that it has made on many of the complaints brought to us of late.
+And my ombudsmen colleagues have already addressed the points raised on other cases.
+So whilst I shall address the factual situation in Mrs H's case, I don't intend to deal with all the arguments again in detail here.

-Our investigator found that the complaint was in jurisdiction, as it had been brought to us within three years of when Mrs H was aware, or should reasonably have been aware, that she had cause to complain about Options.
+Our investigator found that the complaint was in jurisdiction, as it had been brought to us within three years of when Mrs H was aware, or should reasonably have become aware, that she had cause to complain about Options.